Conditional Gradient Methods with Standard LMO for Stochastic Simple Bilevel Optimization: Proofs of Section

 We next focus on the upper-level problem.
 Since $\CG(x_{t+1}) \geq 0$, using \cref{lemma:nonconvex-final-upper-bound} and the definition of the sequence $\{ \beta_t \}_{t \geq 0}$, we obtain

 Observe next that

 where $a$ and $b$ are constants defined to make the equality hold.
 Combining these bounds, we arrive at

-Both bounds involving $\CG$ and $\CF$ hold with probability $\geq 1-\delta$.
+Both bounds involving $\CG$ and $\CF$ hold with probability at least $ 1-\delta$.
 We want the right hand side of both bounds $\to 0$.
 In order to guarantee this, we choose $p,\omega$ to minimize the slowest rate in terms of $t$: